Located in Orange County – just north of New York City

 Prospective adopters must submit handwritten applications, provide personal references, complete home checks, and commit to attending positive reinforcement training.
 The final step, a ceremonial contract signing, is a celebration of new beginnings—for both pet and person.

-Beyond rescue, Animal Saints advocates for animal welfare legislation and works to change public perception about shelter animals.
 Through its Animal Advocacy Education Center, the organization partners with schools, shelters, and senior centers to spread awareness about humane treatment, spaying and neutering, and the importance of lifelong commitment.

 The nonprofit’s funding comes from generous donors and creative collaborations, including a clothing line called Ridge Road Collection, which donates proceeds to the rescue.
-As a 501(c)(3) organization (EIN 93-1415338), all donations are tax-deductible, ensuring supporters can contribute with confidence.

-One particularly touching rescue story is that of Mr. Scruffy McDuffy, a neglected Shih Tzu on a euthanasia list in a Southern shelter.
 After being rescued and nurtured back to health by Cynthia and her team, he was adopted into a loving family and now thrives in his new home—a testament to the impact of dedication and compassion.

-As the rescue society approaches its second year, its influence continues to grow—not just in Fort Montgomery but across the entire New York region.
+As the rescue society approaches its third year, its influence continues to grow—not just in Fort Montgomery but across the entire New York region.
 With love, strategy, and a powerful sense of purpose, Animal Saints Rescue Society is proving that even the most vulnerable animals can find hope, healing, and a home.

 To learn more, donate, or get involved, visit AnimalSaints.org.

-Tags: Animal Rescue, Shih Tzu Rescue, Fort Montgomery, Dog Adoption,
+Tags: Animal Rescue, Shih Tzu Rescue, Fort Montgomery, Dog Adoption, Nonprofit Organization, Animal Advocacy, Humane Education, Tilly Transit, Volunteer Organization, New York Animal Shelter